NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 Unchecked autonomous agents can incur massive token costs in short order.
 Paperclip enforces hard budget limits at the agent and company levels.
 If an agent hits 100% of their monthly budget, Paperclip pauses that agent and blocks all future heartbeats.
 Execution only resumes after a human operator (acting as a board member in Paperclip's governance model) reviews the spend and explicitly re-enables the agent.

-The limit is hard-enforced by design.
-The agent cannot override it, request an increase, or reallocate budget from another agent.
+The budget limit should be treated as a control-plane constraint: once the agent reaches its configured limit, Paperclip should pause further execution until a human operator reviews and changes the budget state.
 This is a deliberate constraint for teams running agents on overnight or weekend schedules, where a stuck loop could otherwise accumulate token costs for hours without anyone watching.

 Governance and Approvals

 The human operator in the Paperclip ecosystem acts as the "Board of Directors".
 High-impact actions, such as the CEO's proposed company strategy or the hiring of new agent employees, require explicit board approval.
-This ensures that autonomous agents operate within boundaries defined by humans, rather than pursuing misaligned objectives.
+This helps keep autonomous agents within human-defined operating boundaries, but approvals should be treated as one governance control, not as a substitute for least-privilege credentials, scoped tools, audit logs, and infrastructure-level isolation.

 How the OpenClaw-Paperclip Integration Works